eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_35a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 A Wallet Provider SHALL ensure that all unique elements in a WIA or KA have a negligible chance of having the same value across all WIAs and KAs issued by that Wallet Provider and intended to be presented to different PID Providers or Attestation Providers.
-This SHALL include at least a) the attestation identifier or index, unless the per-KA index approach meant in WUA_28 is used,  b) the WIA or KA public key, and c) the value of the Wallet Provider signature over the WIA or KA.
+This SHALL include at least a) the attestation index for revocation, unless the per-KA index approach meant in WUA_28 is used, b) the WIA or KA public key, and c) the value of the Wallet Provider signature over the WIA or KA.

-*Note:  In other words, the following do not have to be unique: i) WIAs presented to the same PID Provider or Attestation Provider; and ii) the revocation reference in a KA under the type-shared index approach (see WUA_28).
-However, under the per-KA index approach (see WUA_28), the KA revocation reference is unique per KA or per KA-issuer pair and is subject to this requirement.*
+*Note: In other words, the following do not have to be unique: i) WIAs presented to the same PID Provider or Attestation Provider, and ii) the revocation index in a KA under the type-shared index approach (see WUA_28).
+However, under the per-KA index approach (see WUA_28), the KA revocation index is unique per KA or per KA-issuer pair and is subject to this requirement.*

 </div>
 </div>